-• GL | STARBASE | NOGRAPHICS (default=GL)
+• OPENGL | MESA | NOGRAPHICS (default=OPENGL)

 This option determines which 3D graphics rendering library to use.
-GL indicates to use the GL library (note, this does NOT mean OpenGL, it means GL); this option should be used on Silicon Graphics workstations.
-STARBASE indicates to use the HP Starbase library, and may be used on HP workstations (note that if STARBASE is specified, at present only a very limited graphical user interface will be available).
-Finally, if for some (strange) reason no graphics capabilities are desired in the program at all (perhaps if VMD is to be compiled to act only as a filter between PDB files and image files), NOGRAPHICS indicates to not include any graphics display capabilities at all.
+OPENGL indicates to use the OpenGL library on all workstations with support for hardware accelerated OpenGL rendering.
+Finally, if for some reason no graphics capabilities are desired in the program at all (perhaps if VMD is to be compiled to act only as a filter between PDB files and image files), NOGRAPHICS indicates to not include any graphics display capabilities at all.

-• FORMS | TK | NOGUI (default=FORMS)
+• FLTK | XFORMS | NOGUI (default=FORMS)

 This option determines which GUI library should be used by VMD, if any.
 VMD uses several separate user interface components, including the text console interface and the graphical user interface (GUI).
-FORMS indicates to use the Forms library of Mark Overmars; this option should be used when the GL library is used for the graphics, since Forms requires used of the GL library.
-TK indicates to use the Tk toolkit for the GUI; this option should be used when the STARBASE option is used for the graphics rendering library.
-(NOTE: the TK option is still very much in development, so FORMS should be used if at all possible.
-Also, TK requires that the Tk library already be installed on your system.)
-If no GUI is possible or desired, specifying NOGUI will not include any GUI library at all in VMD, and all VMD actions will have to be performed via text commands.
+FORMS indicates to use the Forms library of Mark Overmars; If no GUI is possible or desired, specifying NOGUI will not include any GUI library at all in VMD, and all VMD actions will have to be performed via text commands.